Welcome to Friends of Balgay

 If you are interested in joining Friends of Balgay, please contact by emailing email@example.com.

-The Friends of Balgay Autumn Meeting & AGM takes place on Saturday 29th October at 2pm at the Mills Observatory.
+The Friends of Balgay Autumn Meeting & AGM took place on Saturday 29th October at 2pm at the Mills Observatory.

-Liz Houghton from the Scottish Wildlife Trust will give a talk about urban wildlife, complete with a superb photographic presentation.
+Liz Houghton from the Scottish Wildlife Trust gave a fascinating talk about urban wildlife, complete with a superb photographic presentation.

 Pictured above is part of the group from Friends of Balgay who took part in a guided tour of the Botanic Garden on Monday 2nd August 2016 - it was a very informative and enjoyable visit.

 The Friends of Balgay Summer 2016 meeting took place on Saturday 3rd September 2016 in the Mills Observatory.

 Robert Law of the observatory gave a very interesting presentation on the history of the observatory, followed by a tour.

 The Friends of Balgay Spring Meeting took place on Saturday 23rd April 2016 in the Mills Observatory.